 Zekiye Ataç was also jailed for two-and-a-half months on charges of being a Gülen movement follower.
 She was briefly detained in October.

-Ahmet Burhan has been suffering from osteoid cancer for more than a year, which has now spread to his lungs.
+Ahmet Burhan has been suffering from bone cancer for more than a year, which has now spread to his lungs.
 The woman has been calling for the release of her husband at least during the appeals process so that her son can be with his father during the treatment.

 On Oct.
 2 Zekiye Ataç had spoken to Euronews Turkish service about her social media campaign to have her husband released.
 In the interview she had said the child’s disease was discovered after his father’s arrest in March 2018 and that he needs his father to be with him to aid in his recovery.